 It’s not the good times that make marriage stronger.
 It’s the hard ones.

-I couldn’t be happier for you and hope you will an ideal husband that every wife wishes for!
+I couldn’t be happier for you and hope you will be the loving and caring husband that your wife truly deserves.